titiksha3006/codeinstitute-usercentricproject/README.md

 # Groove It - An online Dance class website
 Groove It is a site offering online dance classes dedicated to learning,without pressure and for everyone.
-A complete and varied course schedule that offers all disciplines for all ages and all levels.
+A complete and varied course that offers all disciplines for all ages and all levels.
 # Technologies Used
 ## Languages Used
 - HTML5